mindsers/nativetable/README.md

 ## Support

-*Nativetable* is licensed under an MIT license, which means that it's completely free open source software.
+*Nativetable* is licensed under an MIT license, which means that it's a completely free open source software.
 Unfortunately, *Nativetable* doesn't make it itself.
 Which will result in many late, beer-filled nights of development for me.

 If you're using *Nativetable* and want to support the development, you now have the chance!
 Go on my [Patreon page](https://www.patreon.com/mindsers) and become my joyful patron!!